rtwolf/pause-xbmc-when-gaming/README.md

 Instructions:
 1. Download PsTools and extract into your Windows directory: http://technet.microsoft.com/en-us/sysinternals/bb896649
 2. Copy this batch file into the folder where the emulator is (e.g. in the Program Files folder).
-3. Change the file name to be the same as the application (.exe) file you're trying to launch.
+3. Change the batch file name to be the same as the application (.exe) filename you're trying to launch.
+E.g. change it to "snes9x.bat"

 I'm clearly standing on the shoulders of giants: